-General DistributionEnglish
+General Distribution

-Original: French
+English Original: Spanish

-Protocol between the Democratic Republic of Congo and the International Atomic Energy Agency Additional to the Agreement for the Application of Safeguards in Connection with the Treaty on the Non-proliferation of Nuclear Weapons
+Protocol Additional to the Agreement between Uruguay and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons

-- The text of the Protocol Additional to the Agreement between the Republic of Zaire and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) is reproduced in the Annex to this document for the information of all Members.
-The Additional Protocol was approved by the Board of Governors on 28 November 2002.
-It was signed in Vienna on 9 April 2003. - Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 9 April 2003.
+- 1. The text of the Protocol Additional to the Agreement between Uruguay and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in the Annex to this document for the information of all Members.
+The Additional Protocol was approved by the Board of Governors on 23 September 1997.
+It was signed in Vienna on 29 September 1997. - 2.
+Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 30 April 2004, the date on which the Agency received from Uruguay written notification that Uruguay's statutory and/or constitutional requirements for entry into force had been met.

-Reproduced in document INFCIRC/183.
+&lt;sup>1 Reproduced in document INFCIRC/157

-PROTOCOL BETWEEN THE DEMOCRATIC REPUBLIC OF THE CONGO AND THE INTERNATIONAL ATOMIC ENERGY AGENCY ADDITIONAL TO THE AGREEMENT FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+PROTOCOL ADDITIONAL TO THE AGREEMENT BETWEEN URUGUAY AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS

-WHEREAS the Democractic Republic of the Congo and the International Atomic Energy Agency (hereinafter referred to as the "Agency") are parties to an Agreement for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as the "Safeguards Agreement"), which entered into force on 9 November 1972;
+WHEREAS Uruguay and the International Atomic Energy Agency (hereinafter referred to as the "Agency") are parties to an Agreement for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as the "Safeguards Agreement"), which entered into force on 17 September 1976;